mailpile/Mailpile/README.md

 #### What Is Coming Down The Pipe? ####

-- Beta release August 8th
+- Community site launch in October
-- 1.0 release mid / late September
+- 1.0 release in December

 ---------------------------------------------------------------------------